 - Provide reports for Panel as required under the relevant procedures;

-- Where appropriate contribute to Court Reports as agreed with child's social worker;
+- Where appropriate, produce or contribute to Court Reports, as agreed with the child's social worker;

 At End of Placement